Troubleshooting¶

 . ft-plugin:1.2.0

-has already adapted to this change.
+has already completed adaptation.
 Please upgrade the corresponding version to fix this error.
-For more details, see Integration Configuration
+See the specific explanation in Integration Configuration

 AndroidComponentsExtension ClassNotFoundException¶